eigerco/polka-storage/rfcs/002-data-retrieval.md

 ## Problem statement

-We would like to support 3rd parties to retrieve data from the storage providers.
-To retrieve the data stored, they should provide payload CID (root node of the CAR file).
+We would like to enable 3rd parties to retrieve data from the storage providers.
+To retrieve the data stored, they should provide the payload CID (root node of the CAR file).

 ## Storage provider server